openstack/heat/doc/source/template_guide/environment.rst

 Format
 ------

-It is a yaml text file with two main sections "resource_registry" and "parameters".
+It is a yaml text file with three main sections "resource_registry", "parameters" and "parameter_defaults".

 ------------------
 Command line usage